 If you would like to come along, just turn up and all training and introduction will be given on site.
 However, if you wish, you can contact Bob Pickup beforehand on 01524 761740 or firstname.lastname@example.org for informal discussions on what we offer and our aims.

 You will need to wear weather-appropriate clothing and footwear and bring a hot flask or bottle of water.
 Protective gloves are available on request.
 All tasks will be appropriated to the skills, experience and health of any individual; all we ask is that if anyone is concerned in any way about what they are being asked to undertake that they bring it to the attention of the task leader.
 Unfortunately, unlike some national bodies, we are unable to provide any expenses for travel etc. It is advisable to always check the website before setting off just in case a late cancellation has to be made.

-Further details on these tasks and other volunteering opportunities can be found on the What’s On calendar.
+Further details on these tasks and other volunteering opportunities can be found on the What’s On page.